 3. Draw the reaction intermediate that is formed in the first step of the addition of 1 to 2.
-The second step of the mechanism leads to the formation of a gas molecule, G. Draw its structure.
+The second step of the mechanism leads to the formation of a gas molecule, G. Draw the Lewis structure of G.

-4. Infrared (IR) measurements are performed to characterize the compounds.
-Match the three IR spectra with compounds 1, 2 and 3.
+4. Infrared (IR) measurements are performed to characterize the functional groups in the compounds.
+Match the three IR spectra with compounds 1, 2 and 3 by ticking the appropriate box.